-(S) A warning from the GDBM_File extension that a store failed. gethostent not implemented (F) Your C library apparently doesn't implement gethostent(), probably because if it did, it'd feel morally obligated to return every hostname on the Internet. get%sname() on closed socket %s (W closed) You tried to get a socket or peer socket name on a closed socket.
+(S) A warning from the GDBM\File extension that a store failed. gethostent not implemented (F) Your C library apparently doesn't implement gethostent(), probably because if it did, it'd feel morally obligated to return every hostname on the Internet. get%sname() on closed socket %s (W closed) You tried to get a socket or peer socket name on a closed socket.
 Did you forget to check the return value of your socket() call? getpwnam returned invalid UIC %#o for user "%s" (S) A warning peculiar to VMS.
-The call to sys\$getuai underlying the getpwnam operator returned an invalid UIC. getsockopt() on closed socket %s (W closed) You tried to get a socket option on a closed socket.
+The call to ${\tt sys}$ getuai underlying the getpwnam operator returned an invalid UIC. getsockopt() on closed socket %s (W closed) You tried to get a socket option on a closed socket.
 Did you forget to check the return value of your socket() call?
-See "getsockopt" in perlfunc.
-Global symbol "%s" requires explicit package name (F) You've said "use strict" or "use strict vars", which indicates that all variables must either be lexically scoped (using "my" or "state"), declared beforehand using "our", or explicitly qualified to say which package the global variable is in (using "::"). glob failed (%s) (W glob) Something went wrong with the external program(s) used for glob and <.c>.
+See "getsockopt" in perlfunc. given is experimental (S experimental::smartmatch) given depends on both a lexical \$\ and smartmatch, both of which are experimental, so its behavior may change or even be removed in any future release of perl.
+See the explanation under "Experimental Details on given and when" in perlsyn.
+Global symbol "%s" requires explicit package name (F) You've said "use strict" or "use strict vars", which indicates that all variables must either be lexically scoped (using "my" or "state"), declared beforehand using "our", or explicitly qualified to say which package the global variable is in (using "::"). glob failed (%s) (S glob) Something went wrong with the external program(s) used for glob and <\.c>.
 Usually, this means that you supplied a glob pattern that caused the external program to fail and exit with a nonzero status.
 If the message indicates that the abnormal exit resulted in a coredump, this may also mean that your csh (C shell) is broken.
-If so, you should change all of the csh-related variables in config.sh: If you have tcsh, make the variables refer to it as if it were csh (e.g. full_csh='/usr/bin/tcsh'); otherwise, make them all empty (except that d_csh should be 'undef') so that Perl will think csh is missing.
+If so, you should change all of the csh-related variables in config.sh: If you have tcsh, make the variables refer to it as if it were csh (e.g. full\csh='/usr/bin/tcsh'); otherwise, make them all empty (except that d\csh should be 'undef') so that Perl will think csh is missing.
 In either case, after editing config.sh, run ./Configure -S and rebuild Perl.
 Glob not terminated (F) The lexer saw a left angle bracket in a place where it was expecting a term, so it's looking for the corresponding right angle bracket, and not finding it.
 Chances are you left some needed parentheses out earlier in the line, and you really meant a "less than". gmtime(%f) too large (W overflow) You called gmtime with a number that was larger than it can reliably handle and gmtime probably returned the wrong date.
-This warning is also triggered with nan (the special not-a-number value). gmtime(%f) too small (W overflow) You called gmtime with a number that was smaller than it can reliably handle and gmtime probably returned the wrong date.
-This warning is also triggered with nan (the special not-a-number value).
+This warning is also triggered with NaN (the special not-a-number value). gmtime(%f) too small (W overflow) You called gmtime with a number that was smaller than it can reliably handle and gmtime probably returned the wrong date.
 Got an error from DosAllocMem (P) An error peculiar to OS/2.
-Most probably you're using an obsolete version of Perl, and this should not happen anyway. goto must have label (F) Unlike with "next" or "last", you're not allowed to goto an unspecified destination.
-See "goto" in perlfunc.
+Most probably you're using an obsolete version of Perl, and this should not happen anyway.